Logner/code-quiz/README.md

 Try it out and test your knowledge!

 There may be some unfair/incorrect questions.
-If there are, please let me know in the issues!!
+If you find some questions or have suggestions for more, please let me know in the issues!!

-as always- this is a responsive app!
+as always - this is a responsive app!

 ![screenshot](./assets/code-quiz.png)